IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 If the DII is an email address, the service normalizes the data using the UID2 [Email Address Normalization](../getting-started/gs-normalization-encoding.md#email-address-normalization) rules.

-If the DII is a phone number, it must be normalized before being sent to the service, using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.
+If the DII is a phone number, you must normalize it before sending it to the service, using the UID2 [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization) rules.

 |Argument|Data Type|Description|
 | :--- | :--- | :--- |